-1) Locate and attach return pulley (Figure 15).
+- 1. Locate and attach return pulley (Figure 14).
 Place return pulley inside steel bulkhead enclosure at the Pulley Wall Assembly.
 Attach the return pulley cable to the pulley take-up.
-Turn pulley take-up a partial turn as shown to hold cable in place.

-2) String the drive cable (wire rope) between the capstan drive and the return pulley (Figures 15-16).

-Untie the wire rope bundle at the end of the Capstan Wall Assembly.
+Turn pulley take-up a partial turn as shown to hold cable in place. - 2.
+String the drive cable (wire rope) between the capstan drive and the return pulley (Figures 14-15).
+Until the wire rope bundle at the end of the Capstan Wall Assembly.
 The retainer is a cable clamp used for shipping.
 Standing near the drum and looking toward the pulley, the wire rope leaves the left side of the drum at the top and returns to the right side on the bottom.
 The drum is threaded or "grooved" and the wire rope must be properly positioned for proper operation.
-Initially the wraps on the drum should be positioned within one groove of the bottom of the drum.
-Spread the wire rope coming from the left side of the drum through the concrete walls along the left side of the assembly to remove any twists in the wire rope.
+Initially, the wraps on the drum should be positioned within one groove of the bottom of the drum.
+Spread the wire rope coming from the left side of the drive drum through the concrete walls along the left side of the assembly to remove any twists in the wire rope.
 Do the same for the right side.
+The left side should be much longer than the right side.

 Drag the longer wire rope across the track and continue feeding it through the conduit in the left side of the Pulley Wall Assembly.
 Wrap the cable around the return pulley and bring it back to meet the other end at the track section nearest the end of the Capstan Wall Assembly.
-Release the ratchet on the pulley take-up, if necessary, and move the return pulley in the enclosure as far away from the ratchet as possible.
+Release the ratchet on the pulley take-up, if necessary, and move the return pulley in the enclosure as far away from the ratchet as